America's Cup: Auckland boatie irate after being locked into $22,000-a-month berth

 "Where the **** is the compassion?
 I've had two conversations with them and I've sent them an official email statement saying I don't want to be paying for it," Agnew said.

 "Surely you take a look at it right and you say 'Covid's happened, the America's Cup is now completely not what anybody expected it to be'.
 It's simply going to be a spectator sport via TV now.
-It's just now what we expected it to be right.
+It's just not what we expected it to be, right?

-"It's like going to granny's party instead of the fraternity party you were invited to you know."
+"It's like going to Granny's party instead of the fraternity party you were invited to, you know."

 Viaduct Marina manager John Malta refused to comment on individual berth contracts but indicated that bonds paid for berths during the America's Cup period would not be refunded.